What Is Sociopathy? Sociopath Symptoms And Behavior

 Lack of empathy or remorse

 Those living with antisocial personality disorder may have trouble understanding other people's feelings, and they often display a notable lack of empathy.
 They may be unable to connect with others on an emotional level.
-They might feel indifferent to people’s feelings and may likely even validate or rationalize their ill behavior towards others.
+They might seem indifferent to people’s feelings and may likely even validate or rationalize their ill behavior towards others.

 Failure to conform to social norms